 IRFC's score of 16 is lower than 90% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-As of the latest available data, the Indian Railway Finance Corporation (IRFC) does not report any specific carbon emissions figures, indicating a lack of publicly disclosed emissions data.
-Consequently, there are no recorded Scope 1, 2, or 3 emissions figures to analyse.
+As of the latest available data, the Indian Railway Finance Corporation (IRFC) does not report any specific carbon emissions figures, indicating a lack of disclosed emissions data.
+Consequently, there are no recorded totals for Scope 1, Scope 2, or Scope 3 emissions.
 IRFC has not established any documented reduction targets or commitments under the Science Based Targets initiative (SBTi) or other climate pledges.
-This absence of targets suggests that the organisation may still be in the early stages of developing a comprehensive climate strategy.
-While IRFC does not currently report emissions or reduction initiatives, it is essential for organisations in the finance sector, particularly those linked to infrastructure and transportation, to actively engage in climate commitments.
-This engagement is crucial for aligning with global sustainability goals and addressing the pressing challenges of climate change.
+This absence of data suggests that the organisation may still be in the early stages of formalising its climate strategy or reporting practices.
+Given the context of the industry, it is essential for IRFC to develop and communicate clear climate commitments to align with global sustainability goals and enhance transparency in its environmental impact.